Watch the teaser trailer!

 In this docudrama, places and events of the Fries Rebellion are seen through the eyes of a modern schoolgirl.
 Audiences of all ages will be entertained and informed about an insurrection that occurred in 1798-1799, primarily in the German-speaking populations in and surrounding the “Lehigh Hills” region of then Northampton, eastern Berks, upper Bucks, and upper Montgomery counties of Pennsylvania.
 Several of the scenes will be feature original sites that still exist, including the Red Lion Inn (formerly Enoch Robert's Tavern - Quakertown), Jamision Publick House (formerly Conrad Mark's Tavern - Geryville), Hendrixson's furniture store (formerly John Shymer's Tavern - Shimersville), Buckeye Tavern (formerly Henry Shankweiler's Tavern - Macungie), 1760 House (formerly Peter Trexler's Tavern - Trexlertown), Commix Hotel (formerly Martin Ritter's Tavern - Allentown), and the 1758 Sun Inn (Bethlehem).

-LMTHS is partnering with award-winning production companies, In the Wee hours and ubiFire Video Productions, to produce a 30-minute film delving into 'The Fries Rebellion.'
-A professionally produced and edited educational tool for K-12 teachers in Eastern Pennsylvania and distributed nationwide via streaming services, film festivals, in museums and historical societies, and for tourism groups from around the world, the film will provide insights into the ongoing, unfolding American experiment, highlight aspects of local heritage, and be a legacy for generations to come.
+LMTHS partnered with award-winning production companies, In the Wee hours and ubiFire Video Productions, to produce a 32-minute film delving into 'The Fries Rebellion.'
+The professionally produced and edited educational tool for K-12 teachers in Eastern Pennsylvania will be distributed nationwide via streaming services, film festivals, in museums and historical societies, and for tourism groups from around the world.
+The film provides insights into the ongoing, unfolding American experiment, highlights aspects of local heritage, and will be a legacy for generations to come.

 In this docudrama, places and events of the Fries Rebellion are seen through the eyes of a modern schoolgirl.
 Audiences of all ages will be entertained and informed about an insurrection that occurred in 1798-1799, primarily in the German-speaking populations in and surrounding the “Lehigh Hills” region of then Northampton, eastern Berks, upper Bucks, and upper Montgomery counties of Pennsylvania.
 Several of the scenes will be feature original sites that still exist, including the Red Lion Inn (formerly Enoch Robert's Tavern - Quakertown), Jamision Publick House (formerly Conrad Mark's Tavern - Geryville), Hendrixson's furniture store (formerly John Shymer's Tavern - Shimersville), Buckeye Tavern (formerly Henry Shankweiler's Tavern - Macungie), 1760 House (formerly Peter Trexler's Tavern - Trexlertown), Commix Hotel (formerly Martin Ritter's Tavern - Allentown), and the 1758 Sun Inn (Bethlehem).